poinck/ocelot/README.md

 **ocelot:**
 "ocelot" is a minimal tiling window manager bundle forked from "monsterwm" with a customized "config.h", side-panel support and a lot of scripts and resources to feel at home right from the start.

-*NOTICE: Currently the side-panel is under construction; I recommend to set `PANEL_WIDTH 0` to use top-panel instead.*
+*NOTICE: The side-panel is currently under construction; I recommend to set `PANEL_WIDTH 0` to use top-panel instead.*

 ![ocelot](/ocelot.png)